jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 I think research logs tend to generally focus too much on what one did rather than what one felt.
 This log aspired to have a healthy mix of both.

 ## August
+### August 12th
+- [[thoughts/CALM Theorem|CALM Theorem]] and [[thoughts/CRON Theorem|CRON Theorem]]: Basically, avoid coordination where possible, it makes things slow.
+When we can avoid or reduce the need for coordination things tend to get simpler and faster.
+This theorem tell us when it is safe to avoid coordination.
+	- I wonder if there's possibility here to write a DSL (perhaps similar to BLOOM) that compiles to JS/Rust/etc. but also checks for monotonicity properties.
+	- Similar to that Quilt piece on why hiding network complexity in APIs is bad, perhaps baking in these inefficiency warnings (i.e. warning on 'accidental' coordination, is there a way to refactor this program to use a different set of data structures which don't require coordination) into the language

 ### August 11th
 - Notes on [[thoughts/Braid HTTP|Braid HTTP]], [[thoughts/Yjs|Yjs]], [[thoughts/Secure Scuttlebutt|SSB]], [[thoughts/OrbitDB|OrbitDB]]
+- Quilt has a [great piece](https://writings.quilt.org/2014/05/12/distributed-systems-and-the-end-of-the-api/) arguing for more CRDTs and why APIs are lacking and what the next logical step is
+	- Put more simply, going back to picking on APIs, what will complete this analogy? `assembly/C : Java/Python/Clojure :: APIs : ???`
+	- To quote Leslie Lamport: "Most people view concurrency as a programming problem or a language problem.
+I regard it as a physics problem."
+	- Sadly, looks like the project is no longer maintained

 ### August 10th
 - Notes on [[thoughts/HotStuff|HotStuff]], [[thoughts/HoneyBadgerBFT|HoneyBadgerBFT]].
 HotStuff seems to be a really useful lens to analyze future protocols as it is a general framework for expressing [[thoughts/Byzantine Faults|byzantine fault-tolerant]] [[thoughts/State Machine Replication (SMR)|SMR]].